Oil Skimming Questions and Answers from the Experts

 Do you have a question about oil skimming?

-Ask Skimmerman, and your question will be answered on this page or in a private e-mail message.
-Read below to see Skimmerman’s answers to other questions.
-Check back here often to see answers to new questions.
+Ask Skimmerman, and your question will be answered on this page or in a private email message.
+Read below in the Oil Skimming Questions & Answers section to see Skimmerman’s responses to other questions, and check back often for new answers.

 Paul Edwards asked: How can I check to see if the oil I need removed will adhere to your belt materials?

-Skimmerman says: Abanaki has various belt materials that give customers the best pickup rates possible; an easy test to see what belt material is the most effective is to simply take a piece of pvc and/or metal pipe and run it through the oil that is floating on the surface.
-If the oil sticks to either one or both, then we know our belt materials will work as well.
+Skimmerman says: Abanaki offers various belt materials that provide the best possible pickup rates.
+An easy way to test effectiveness is using a piece of PVC or metal pipe.
+Run the pipe through the oil floating on the surface.
+If oil sticks to either material, our belts will work effectively too.

 George Perkins asked: I have a Tote It oil skimmer with a cr steel belt.
 Is there supposed to be a bearing inside the lower pulley?

-Skimmerman says: The cr steel belts are actually driven by the upper magnetic drive pulley.
-The lower tail pulley functions by “floating” on the axle and stainless steel washer provided; applying weight on the belt and keeping it in place.
-No bearing is needed.
+Skimmerman says: CR steel belts are driven by the upper magnetic drive pulley.
+The lower tail pulley “floats” on the axle and washer provided.
+It adds weight to the belt and holds it in place.
+No bearing is required for operation.

 Anonymous asked: How do you set the timer on a Mighty Mini?

-Skimmerman says: Turn the time dial to the time of day, set the desired switching program by pushing the switch actuators towards the center of the dial.
-Each segment equals 15 minutes.
+Skimmerman says: Turn the time dial to match the current time of day.
+Set the switching program by pushing actuators inward.
+Each segment on the dial represents 15 minutes.

 Christopher Hollis asked: My belt is slipping on my Mighty Mini, how can I fix it?

-Skimmerman says: Check to make sure there are no obstructions on the belt as it passes through the wipers.
-Check to make sure that the tail pulley (bottom roller) turns freely and is free from obstruction.
-Sometimes the coolant/oil combination in the application can be extremely slippery, making the belt slip.
-Try adding a 1/2″ spacer between the stabilizer bar spring and the mounting base plate to provide extra tension on the belt.
-The added resistance should keep the belt from slipping.
+Skimmerman says: Check that the belt passes through the wipers without any obstructions.
+Ensure the tail pulley turns freely and is unobstructed.
+Coolant/oil mixtures can be very slippery, causing belt slippage.
+Add a 1/2″ spacer between the spring and base plate for extra tension.
+This added resistance should help prevent the belt from slipping.

 Dave Clarkson asked: What is the amp draw on the 110v Mighty Mini motor?